 Life is made a zillion little daily solutions.
 If you’re not taking others into account then the world will soon teach you that your strategy lacks a future.
 But if you take others too much into account–to the point where you automatically place others needs above yours–then you’re no longer living a human life and you’re merely a slave to convention and obligation.
 Life is bigger than that.

 You’re not pushy or selfish if you simply represent your own life with some confidence.
 And you don’t need to go get the confidence.
-Those two people were confident what they wanted, they just weren’t confident they deserved it.
+Those two people were confident in what they wanted, they just weren’t confident they deserved it.
 And to me, their lack of belief in their own value was the worst thing that happened in that line that day.
 Don’t be meek.
 Life is short.
-Live.
+Live yours.

 Scott McPherson is an Edmonton-based writer, public speaker, and mindfulness facilitator who works with individuals, companies and non-profit organizations locally and around the world.